Jackrao-Git/NBA-Players-Teams-Analysis/README.md

 ## The player predicted to be the next season's scoring leader is Allen Iverson with height 182.88 and weight 74.84268.

-This model Predict the height and weight of the scoring leader for the next season, which makes sense to me!
+This model Predict the height and weight of the scoring leader for the next season

 -----